Cheppar/dundori/README.md

 ##### Ground Water
 - Dundori is endowed with shallow to deep and low salinity ground water.
 - Ground water is accessed through wells and boreholes.
-- However, Dundori lacks a sewarage system, with many pit latrines and heavy usse of farm chemmicals require ground water to be treated before consumption..
+- However, Dundori lacks a sewarage system, with many pit latrines and heavy use of farm chemmicals require ground water to be treated before consumption..
 - This poses a key environmental concern.

 ##### Vegetation